-We have audited the accompanying consolidated balance sheets of VIVUS, Inc. as of December 31, 2006 and 2005, and the related consolidated statements of operations and other comprehensive income (loss), stockholders' equity and cash flows for the years then ended.
-In connection with our audits, we also have audited the 2006 and 2005 data in financial statement schedule II.
-These financial statements and schedule are the responsibility of VIVUS, Inc.'s management.
+We have audited the accompanying consolidated balance sheets of VIVUS, Inc. as of December 31, 2007 and 2006, and the related consolidated statements of operations and other comprehensive income (loss), stockholders' equity and cash flows for each of the three years in the period ended December 31, 2007.
+Our audits also included the financial statement schedule listed in Item 15(a)(2).
+These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.